johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 What's more, the feedback loop for changes is **long**.
 It's not like fixing a program with a bug, where you tweak the code, run the tests and see if it's fixed.
 It's more like making a change to a program, and then waiting weeks or months to see if it's fixed.
 And if it's not, you have to wait again to see if the next change you make fixes it.

 Cause and effect are just not as obvious as you might like, when it comes to SEO.
 So whilst I'm going to share what we did, I can't say for sure what actually lead to the improvement in my site's SEO.
 I'm confident that they were all good things to do.
-But I be certain which of them made the difference.
+But I cannot be certain which of them made the difference.

 ## Growtika's suggestions

-Over time Growtika worked with me, making suggestions of changes we might make that could improve my SEO.
+Over the time we worked together, Growtika made a number of suggestions.
+Changes we might make that could improve my SEO.
 I'm going to go through the suggestions over the rest of the post.
 I'll also share some of the rationale.

 ### Updated profile and about page